Excel Export in ASP.NET CORE Pivot Table component

 }

-The Excel export provides an option to include header and footer content for the excel document before exporting.
-In-order to add header and footer, define header and footer properties in excelExportProperties object and pass it as a parameter to the excelExport method.
+The Excel export provides an option to include header and footer content in the Excel document before exporting.
+To add a header and footer, define the header and footer properties in excelExportProperties and pass them as parameters to the excelExport method.

 <ejs-button id="excel" content="Export To Excel" isPrimary="true"></ejs-button>